Reference docs for the Poly Domains#

 The ZZ domain represents the integers \(\mathbb{Z}\) as a

-in the domain system (see Introducing the Domains of the poly module).
+Domain in the domain system (see Introducing the Domains of the poly module).

-created from an expression with integer
+By default a Poly created from an expression with integer

 coefficients will have the domain ZZ: